VladimirMakeev/D2ModdingToolset/luaApi.md

 battle:getUnitBlisterRound(unit)
 ```
 ##### getUnitTransformRound
 Returns round when long transform was applied to [unit](luaApi.md#unit-1).
-Returns 0 if unit is not transfomed.
+Returns 0 if unit is not transformed.
 Method also accepts unit [ids](luaApi.md#id).
 ```lua
 battle:getUnitTransformRound(unit)